Creative Europe is the EU’s funding programme for providing support to the culture and audiovisual sectors.

 - EU Member States (including overseas countries and territories (OCTs))

-- non-EU countries: listed EEA countries and countries associated to the Creative Europe Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature
+- listed EEA countries and countries associated to the Creative Europe Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature (list of participating countries)

-- Applicants must have had a legal existence for at least 2 years on the date of the deadline for submission of applications.
+- Applicant (i.e. the Coordinator) must have had a legal existence for at least 2 years on the date of the deadline for submission of applications.

-- Applicants must be active in the publishing and book sector
+- Applicant (i.e. the Coordinator) must be active in the publishing and book sector.

-Both applications by single applicants and proposals submitted by a consortium are allowed.
+Both applications submitted by single applicants and proposals submitted by a consortium are allowed.

 A consortium must be of at least 2 applicants (beneficiaries; not affiliated entities).